 Readers’ Rigs: Ritchey Swiss Cross or Gravel Bike

-As winter approaches in the northern hemisphere, today’s Readers’ Rig is a gravel grinder from the back roads of Toronto, Canada built around a classic Ritchey Swiss Cross frame, Ultegra gearing and Enve carbon clincher wheels.
+As spring approaches in the northern hemisphere, today’s Readers’ Rig is a gravel grinder from the back roads of Toronto, Canada built around a classic Ritchey Swiss Cross frame, Ultegra gearing and Enve carbon clincher wheels.
 The ultimate bike for some on and off bitumen adventures?

 Name: Andrew Cloutier

 Bike: Ritchey Swiss Cross 53cm

 Groupset: Ultegra 6800 with Dura Ace 9000 BB, cassette, and chain

 Wheels: DT Swiss 350 hubs laced to Enve Carbon Clinchers